 Keep your WordPress password safe

-Keep your password safe for next time, by using software such as KeePass.
+Keep your password safe for next time using software such as KeePass.

 For help gaining access to a site, get in touch with me, a WordPress website designer or comment below.